hybridcattt/hybridcattt.com/_posts/2020-10-13-debugging-on-ios14-with-xcode-11.md

 There's a downside however, that we would then need to use Xcode 12 for running the app.
 _I would recommend going this way only if you always need breakpoints and the hassle of switching between Xcode versions all the time is worth it for you._

+Big thanks to [Geoff Hackworth](https://twitter.com/geoffhackworth) for suggesting this trick!

 #### Attaching debugger to a running app

 If for some reason you don't want to use Xcode 12 for running,